dan-t/vim-hsimport/README.md

 `HsimportModule` imports the whole module of the symbol/identifier under the cursor.

 `HsimportSymbol` imports only the symbol/indentifier under the cursor.

+If the symbol/indentifier under the cursor is contained in multiple modules, then a selection dialog will be shown.

+If the symbol has a module qualifier e.g. `Text.pack`, then both commands will create a qualified import for the selected module.
+If the module `Data.Text` was selected, then the created import statement will be `import qualified Data.Text as Text`.

 The first call of either command might take several seconds, because `hdevtools` has to cache all of the modul informations.